babylonhealth/ios-playbook/Cookbook/Proposals/DecoupleSnapshotTestsFromUnitTests.md

 ## Alternatives considered

-- **Xcode's 11 Test plans** - Unfortunately, I haven't found a way to select test files per configuration.
-I'm afraid we cannot use test plans.
+- **Xcode's 11 Test plans** - TestPlans won't help us in context of this proposal.
+We would still need to have 2 tests targets, even if we use test plans.
+Since TestPlans are not necessary and doesn't make this proposal any simpler, I don't think we should enable them as part of the proposal.